Dorcas-Amoo/ms4-project-arikefoods/README.md

 + A link to the Cookbook site where users can have access to more Recipes and get more involved with the ability to add their own recipes.
 + Allowing users to save their delivery addresses, payment cards and order details.
 + Viewing of Order history.
++ Addition of a delete button to order cart instead of making users set quantity to zero and update to remove an order.
++ In mobile view, to make items placed in the cart visible to the user not hidden in the navbar.
 + To send order confirmation via email.
 + A product admin were admin can add more items to the menu.
-+ To give access to the feedback page only a user who have purchased a product.
++ To give access to the feedback page only a user who have purchased a product and adding the comment button to the food menu page instead of the order page.
 + To ensure that when a user signs in, they are redirected to the page they were before signing in not to the homepage first.
   (This list is not exhaustive).